Contents

 3. When the order ships, the user should be able to get a notification of the order along with tracking information.

-Accounts payable teams spend considerable time chasing people to know whether the material has been received so that they can post the invoice.
+AP teams spend considerable time chasing people to know whether the material has been received so that they can post the invoice.
 No one likes chasing invoice approvals.

-So to ensure that the users are creating the receipts, the system should
+So, to ensure that the users are creating the receipts, the system should

 1. Generate a request for a receipt when the order is delivered.
 For example, if you have an order tracking number and the status of the order changed to “Delivered” then that could be a trigger to generate the receipt.